nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: help tutors better keep track of their students’ progress in their assigned module.
+**Value proposition:** help tutors better keep track of their students’ progress in their assigned module.

 ## User stories